 The Fellowship Award, an international competition, annually grants nine artists a cash award, unlimited access to Kala’s facilities for up to six months, and a culminating show in the Kala Gallery, through a highly competitive jurying process.
 The Fellowship Award is geared towards supporting artists in completing specific projects or bodies of work that would benefit from Kala's specialized equipment.
 Many Fellowship winners transition to the Artist-in-Residence program at the conclusion of their Fellowship period in order to continue their work at Kala.

 We recognize that each artist-family has its own set of challenges when seeking a residency program.
 Families with multiple children of varying ages have different requirements than families with older, more independent children.
-By offering three new residency options in addition to our standard residency program, we hope to create multiple entry points for artists to create artwork amidst the ever-evolving and diverse demands of family life.
-As a pilot program, we will offer seven residencies in 2013-2014 supporting artists with children.
-Each resident parent artist can choose a standard residency (1 to 6 months) or one of the options offered here, each constituting approximately $1000 worth of services.
+By offering a flexible residency experience in addition to our standard residency programs, we hope to create multiple entry points for artists to create artwork amidst the ever-evolving and diverse demands of family life.

 Kala Art Institute prohibits discrimination in all its programs, activities and employment on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or associational preference.
 Kala also affirms its commitment to providing equal opportunities and equal access to the Institute’s facilities.